mansueto-institute/datasci-workshop/git-recipes/ReadMe.md

 `git remote -v`
 * Add a remote repo to GitHub for a newly initialized repository (`origin` is the default name for the URL that the remote repository) <br />
 `git remote add origin https://github.com/<useraccount>/<name_of_repo>.git`
-* When pushing a branch for the first time, push will configure the relationship between the remote and your local repository so that you can use git pull and git push with no additional options in the future.
-In this case `origin` refers to the repo URL and `master` is the checked out branch <br />
+* Push and configure the relationship between the remote and your local repository so that you can use git pull and git push that refer to `origin` (the repo URL) and `master` (checked out branch) <br />
 `git push -u origin master`
 * Uploads all local branch commits to the remote (`upstream` refers to the remote repository, `origin` refers to repo URL, and `master` refers to the checked out branch) <br />
 `git push --set-upstream origin master`